LaurelineP/ztm-complete-web-dev_doc-along/README.md

 # [PROJECT LIVE](https://laurelinep.github.io/ztm-complete-web-dev_doc-along/)

 ## Personal challenge/objective/motivation:

-*This is a personal initiative not included in the lessons* Knowing HTML, this is a good opportunity to take the time to create a project to document and explain the fundamentals gathered
+_This is a personal initiative not included in the lessons_ Knowing HTML, this is a good opportunity to take the time to create a project to document and explain the fundamentals gathered
 with more advanced programming concepts and good practice:

 -   <abbr title="Don't Repeat Yourself">DRY<abbr>: by avoiding code repetition (to apply on HTML)
 -   <abbr title="Don't Repeat Yourself">SOC<abbr>: separation of concerns by organizing the project structure (tree)

 Questioning it may answer: How to organize efficiently an HTML based project?

 ### Project

 -   build a project :
     -   explaining/documenting the course content
     -   centralized downloadable content
     -   have a creative mind to present the content\
-  *Example: how to integrate all course exercises/practice in the project*
+        _Example: how to integrate all course exercises/practice in the project_
 -   apply DRY concept if possible: ("componentifying" HTML if/when possible)

-  ---
+    ***

     # 01 HTML BY PRACTICE

     **<abbr title="HyperText Markup Language">HTML</abbr>** is the **skeleton** of any web page.
     It allows to **structure semantically** a page content
-*(specially since HTML5 with major semantic improvement)*.
+    _(specially since HTML5 with major semantic improvement)_.

 <abbr title="HyperText Markup Language">HTML</abbr> is used in combination of **<abbr title="Cascade Style Sheet">CSS</abbr>**,
 to style how the HTML elements are displayed,
 and **<abbr title="JavaScript">JS</abbr>**, a scripting language allowing to create extra interactions with the web site.

 -   CSS: would be the skin on the HTML skeleton
 -   JS: would be the muscles on the HTML skeleton